joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 ## Solution

-First, study the large deck limit with a mean-field approach, and then we'll find the exact probability for two $52$ card decks by recursion.
+First, we'll find the large deck limit with a mean-field approach, and then we'll calculate the exact probability for two $52$ card decks by recursion.

 ### Large deck limit